GradysGhost/jirc/README.md

     <SomeGuyInTheChannel> .dice 4d20
     <jIRC> 4,16,12,9

+### eightball

+This is a dumb game where you ask a yes/no question and jIRC responds with a random answer.
+To ask a question, anyone in the channel can use either of these commands:

+    .8ball
+    .eightball

+For example:

+    <SomeGuyInTheChannel> .8ball Is this an incredibly stupid game?
+    <jIRC> Definitely!

+### help

+This plugin attempts to gather information from the rest of the loaded plugins about what commands they support, then prints that info to the channel in response to the `help` command.
+Other plugins must implement the `help` function, which takes no arguments and returns an array of descriptive command entries.

+### logger

+The logger plugin simply writes logs of all the channels the client has joined to disk in the `log` directory.

+### ping

+When this plugin receives a `ping` command, it `pong`s.
+What did you expect?

+### url

+Looks in all chat messages for URLs.
+When one is found, this plugin attempts to get the title of the web page (anything between `<title>` and `</title>`), then prints that to chat.
+This is not invoked through commands, but simply by posting a URL to the channel.

 ### youtube

 Searches YouTube and presents the first _x_ result URLs.
 Change how many results get displayed in `youtube.json`.
 Accepts commands in the form of:

     .youtube query

-### url

-Looks in all chat messages for URLs.
-When one is found, this plugin attempts to get the title of the web page (anything between `<title>` and `</title>`), then prints that to chat.
-This is not invoked through commands, but simply by posting a URL to the channel.

 ## Writing Plugins